 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly articulates specific capabilities (vulnerability identification, compliance analysis, remediation guidance), provides explicit trigger conditions, and includes natural user phrases.
-The only minor issue is the use of second person ('your application', 'your code') which slightly deviates from the preferred third person voice, but this doesn't significantly impact the description's effectiveness.
+This is a strong skill description that clearly articulates what the skill does (OWASP Top 10 vulnerability identification, compliance gap analysis, remediation guidance), when to use it (auditing, fixing vulnerabilities, generating reports), and how to trigger it (specific phrases and shortcut).
+The only minor issue is the use of second person ('your application', 'your code'), which slightly deviates from the preferred third-person voice, but the overall quality is high.

 | Dimension | Reasoning | Score |